 The owner of a property is responsible for the resolution of a code violation, regardless of whether they created the issue or not.
 Prospective buyers are encouraged to schedule a virtual appointment with a Land Use Planner on Duty prior to purchase of any property in unincorporated Multnomah County in order to research identified code violations and other potential issues.

-The majority of code violations investigated by the Code Compliance Program are first reported through community-generated complaints.
-After a code violation has been investigated and confirmed, our process focuses on working with the property owner (the respondent) to resolve the issue.
+After a code violation has been identified, our process focuses on working with the property owner (the respondent) to resolve the issue.
 Whenever possible, we start with education or Voluntary Compliance.
 If this doesn’t resolve the issue, we will begin the formal Enforcement Process with a recommendation of civil fine.

 See our process overview